 The Center for Academic Achievement coordinates supplemental instruction for students seeking to improve their academic performance at the College.
 With over 100 faculty-selected undergraduate Teaching Assistants and 10 Shields Scholar Mentors, the Center provides one-on-one support and small group tutoring in over 60 courses.
+The tutor program is certified by the College Reading and Learning Association.
+Students are eligible to receive Level 1 from the International Tutoring Certification Program (ITCP).
 All services are offered at no additional cost.
 Students are invited to take advantage of this great opportunity to enrich their academic experience.